Zoher15/Zero-shot-s2/README.md

 The central method introduced in our work is `zero-shot-s²` (zero-shot style and synthesis).

 > [!IMPORTANT]
-> * **To apply our primary method for detecting AI-generated images:** This involves programmatically inserting the phrase **“Let’s examine the style and the synthesis artifacts”** as a prefix into the VLM's *assistant* response field, guiding its generation process.
+> * **To apply our primary method for detecting AI-generated images:** This involves programmatically inserting the phrase **"Let's examine the style and the synthesis artifacts"** as a prefix into the VLM's *assistant* response field, guiding its generation process.
 This is the core of the `zero-shot-s²` technique.
 (The prompting logic, including this insertion, is managed by the `get_model_guiding_prefix_for_mode` function within `utils/helpers.py` in our experimental scripts).
 If your goal is to quickly leverage this core technique with a compatible open-source VLM, this is the main takeaway.
 >
 > * **To reproduce the full experimental results from our paper or to build extensively upon this work:** You will need to follow the detailed setup, data preparation (including downloading and organizing datasets), and experimental procedures outlined in the subsequent sections of this README.